dddrrreee/cs240lx-23spr/labs/README.md

 level and how to best implement them is still up in the air, so the only constant will be change.

-Currently lookig at roughly ten projects, two labs per project.
+Currently looking at roughly ten projects, two labs per project.
 Some rough grouping of projects:

   1. Low level hacks.
 A set of projects that do low level code hacking